LiYZPearl/wssi_case_studies/README.txt

-For detailed of the case stuides, please refer to
+For detail of the case studies, please refer to

 @article{li2019numerical,
   title={A numerical toolbox for wave-induced seabed response analysis around marine structures in the OpenFOAM{\textregistered} framework},